certtools/intelmq/docs/user/installation.rst

 * **Ubuntu 20.04** (enable the universe repositories by appending `universe` in `/etc/apt/sources.list` to `deb http://[...].archive.ubuntu.com/ubuntu/ focal main` first)

 Get the installation instructions for your operating system here: `Installation Native Packages <https://software.opensuse.org/download.html?project=home:sebix:intelmq&package=intelmq>`_.
 The instructions show how to add the repository and install the `intelmq` package.
-You can also install the `intelmq-manager` package to get the [Web-Frontend IntelMQ Manager](https://github.com/certtools/intelmq-manager/).
+You can also install the `intelmq-manager` package to get the `Web-Frontend IntelMQ Manager <https://github.com/certtools/intelmq-manager/>`_.

 Please report any errors or improvements at `IntelMQ Issues <https://github.com/certtools/intelmq/issues>`_.
 Thanks!